The Science

 The Magic of BFR

-BFR training uses a simple mechanism to create a powerful physiological response that accelerates muscle growth, enhances recovery, and boosts endurance.
+BFR training uses a safe mechanism to create a powerful physiological response that accelerates muscle growth, enhances recovery, and boosts endurance.

 Science Meets Simplicity